Wasserstein-based methods for convergence complexity analysis of MCMC with applications

 Clearly, if the conditions of Proposition~\ref{pro:madras} are satisfied, then an upper bound on $\rho_*(\psi)$ also serves as an upper bound on $\rho_*^{\mbox{{ TV}}}$.
 For example, it is straightforward to show that \eqref{ine:tvleqpsi} holds for the aforementioned autoregressive process on $\mathbb{R}^p$ when~$\psi$ is the Euclidean distance.
 Since we know from previous calculations that $\rho_*(\psi) \le 1/2$ for all~$p$, it follows immediately that $\rho_*^{\mbox{{ TV}}} \le 1/2$ for all~$p$.
 Recall that $1/2$ is, in fact, the true convergence rate.
 Hence, in this case, a TV bound converted from a Wasserstein bound is exact.
-This is, of course, just a toy example, but recall how poor the d\&m bounds are for this toy.
-In the next two sections, we use the results developed in this section to analyze the convergence complexity of the A\&C algorithm and a Gibbs algorithm for a Bayesian random effects model.
+This is, of course, just a toy example, but recall how poor the drift and minorization bounds are for this toy.
+In the next two sections, we use the results described in this section to analyze the convergence complexity of \pcite{albert1993bayesian} algorithm and a Gibbs algorithm for a Bayesian random effects model.